camunda/camunda-bpm-platform/TESTING.md

 # Limiting the Number of Engine Unit Tests

-Due to the fact that the number of unit tests in the camunda engine increases daily and that you might just want to test a certain subset of tests the maven-surefire-plugin is configured in a way that you can include/exclude certain packages in your tests.
+Because the number of unit tests in the camunda engine increases daily and that you might just want to test a certain subset of tests the maven-surefire-plugin is configured in a way that you can include/exclude certain packages in your tests.

-There are two properties that can be used for that: ``test.includes`` and ``test.excludes``
+Two properties can be used for that: ``test.includes`` and ``test.excludes``

 When using the includes only the packages listed will be include and with excludes the other way around.
 For example calling Maven in the engine directory with